dalacahyoga/dalacahyoga/README.md

-- 👋 Hi, I’m @dalacahyoga
+- 👋 Hi, I’m dalacahyoga
 - 👀 I’m interested in new thing
+- 🎓 I'm a bachelor degree Informatics at Telkom University.
 - 🌱 I’m currently learning openCV
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me dalacahyoga99@gmail.com